 Many rat studies have found that supplementing their diet with vinegar improves cholesterol levels.
 However, the same effect has not yet been observed in people.

 Conclusion: You can’t depend on apple cider vinegar to improve your cholesterol levels.

 Your body (ie. your liver and kidneys) does a great job of filtering out any environmental toxins you may encounter on its own!
 There has yet to be any research to support that any specific food or cleanse will rid your body of “toxins”.

 Conclusion: Spend your time focusing on eating a healthier diet with lots of non-starchy vegetables, protein, and whole grains and staying hydrated.

 Is apple cider vinegar (or any other vinegar) the key to health and longevity?
 Just like any fad food, I wouldn’t say that you’ll achieve optimal health just by incorporating vinegar into your diet.
 If you really want to achieve better blood sugar management, weight loss, or lower your cholesterol I suggest meeting with a Registered Dietitian to discuss diet changes to improve your health!
 If you plan to try adding more vinegar to your diet, make sure to never drink vinegar without first diluting it in water.
 Vinegar is a powerful acid and can cause damage to tooth enamel or burns.
-You can always visit a dentist like this Dentist in Modesto to reverse any damage, but personally, I would suggest adding vinegar to your diet as part of recipes like salad dressings so that is it more diluted.
+I would suggest adding vinegar to your diet as part of recipes like salad dressings so that is it more diluted.
 You’ll be doing yourself a much bigger favor by eating a nutrient-packed salad with a vinegar based dressing rather than drinking a glass of water with 1 tablespoon of apple cider vinegar in the morning.

 Looking for a few tasty recipes that can help you incorporate vinegar into your diet?
 Check out these!